Jacek-Siuda/cp2-apps/JSON_APIs.md

 ### Types

 * globalMessage - a temporary, important message broadcasted to all users
-* unreadMessages - current number of unread messages, with separate entry for amount and details about the newest unread message
+* unreadMessages - current number of unread messages, with separate entry for amount and details about the newest unread message.
+Returned only if the most recent unread message is newer than previously reported ones.
 * logoutWarning - user will be forcibly logged out on given time
 * battlesInProgress - notification that user participates in battle(s)
 * ShoutboxMessage - information about last unread message on specific chat room